rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 ### <a id='openshift' class='anchor' href='#openshift'>Installation on OpenShift</a>

-The RabbitMQ cluster operator runs as user ID `1000` and RabbitMQ runs as user ID `999`.
+The RabbitMQ cluster operator runs as user ID `1000`.
+The RabbitMQ pod runs the RabbitMQ container as user ID `999` and an init container as user ID `0`.
 By default OpenShift has security context constraints which disallow to create pods running with these user IDs.
 To install the RabbitMQ cluster operator on OpenShift, you need to perform the following steps: